LexVar/infra/roles/ssh/README.md

 --------------

 Some variables can be set:
-- `ssh_user` and `ssh_group` - remote user and group allowed to be logged in
+- `ssh_user` - remote previliged user allowed to log in
-- `public_key` - path for the local public key which will be loaded to the servers
+- `private_key` - local private key to be loaded
 - `ssh_port` - ssh server port

 Dependencies